OlivierLD/raspberry-coffee/NMEA.multiplexer/manual.md

 - `tw-current`
     - One computer, to calculate both True Wind and Current (GPS Based, with possibly several time buffers).

+> _Important_: Computer may need data coming from the various channels.
+Those data will be stored in a cache _if the property `init.cache` is set to `true`.
+See below.

 You can also define your own computers (extending `Computer`).

 Look for `computer.02.cls=nmea.computers.ComputerSkeleton`